What is Circadian Rhythm?

 a very well circadian period results in a consistent light-dark cycle.

-The biological clock refers to the internal mechanism of the body that works to maintain the internal timings and schedules.
-It consists of special molecular mechanism that interact with every cell of the body to maintain the essential functions of life.
+The biological clock refers to the internal mechanism of the body that works to maintain internal timing and schedules.
+It consists of a special molecular mechanism that interacts with every cell of the body to maintain the essential functions of life.

 Causes of circadian rhythm sleep disorders

 The leading cause of circadian disorders is the misalignment between the circadian clocks and the outside environment.
-This misalignment could occur because of external factors (like light exposure or travel) as well as internal factors (like genetic predisposition).
+This misalignment could occur because of external factors (like light exposure or travel through different time zones) as well as internal factors (like genetic predisposition).

 circadian rhythm causes